45kb/hello-google/README.md

 Here:
 https://dribbble.com/45kb

-You can find other projects i got involved in
+You can find other projects i got involved in.

-Just... i have to say that the majority of the old projects are offline today.
+Just... i must admit that the majority of the old projects are offline today.

 I wanted to be clear and short at the end.